-Many of you may have at one time or the other have celebrated and/or promoted Sauvignon Blanc Day?
+Many of you may have at one time, or the other has celebrated and/or promoted Sauvignon Blanc Day?
 Sure I had my invites to do so, but as I've said before, this is not one of those faddish wine blogs, with a big splash in the pan, only to fizzle out a few months or a year later, silently falling below the glittery limelight.
 That said, while my participation in the process has slowed a bit, my passion for extolling the virtues of drinking well has assuredly not.
-So if you fancy yourself a swirler of Sauvignon Blanc, then you'll be sure to want to give this gem in today's dusted off review of a wine that will knock your socks off, don't doubt me.
+So if you fancy yourself a 'swirler' of Sauvignon Blanc, then you'll be sure to want to give this gem in today's dusted off review of a wine that will knock your socks off, don't doubt me.

-The wine in today's spotlight really had my attention from the first whiff to the last drop [which I spit out] and even though I wasn't drinking that day, I was only there to taste [In my opinion, an important distinction] this wine still "wowed" me.
+The wine in today's spotlight really had my attention from the first whiff to the last drop [which I spit out], and even though I wasn't drinking that day, I was only there to taste [In my opinion, an important distinction] this wine still "wowed" me.

-As I was sampling this wine for the first time, it really struck-me as the kind of wine I want to bring to your attention, something completely different [from my perspective] and off the beaten path, far away from the usual suspects on commodity wine row.
+As I was sampling this wine for the first time, it really struck me as the kind of wine I want to bring to your attention, something completely different [from my perspective] and off the beaten path, far away from the usual suspects on commodity wine row.

 If you've been reading this blog for any length of time, you know I'm not much of Sauvignon Blanc fan [excepting cooking] by any stretch of the imagination.
-This is precisely why you may find it quite ironic, that I'm jumping up and down with excitement about this fantastic expression of Sauvignon Blanc, oozing with a honeyed, full-bodied texture and a just a pinch of lemon-peel oil component.
+This is precisely why you may find it quite ironic that I'm jumping up and down with excitement about this beautiful expression of Sauvignon Blanc, oozing with a honeyed, full-bodied texture and a just a pinch of lemon-peel oil component.

 While I was at work a gentlemen came in looking for the owner, I asked if I could be of service?
-Yes of course, he said and introduced himself as Mr. Malk [who no doubt many of you are very familiar with his wines] and asked if I could recommend some [other than his own of course] Sauvignon Blanc.
+Yes, of course, he said and introduced himself as Mr. Malk [who no doubt many of you are very familiar with his wines] and asked if I could recommend some [other than his own of course] Sauvignon Blanc.
 I knew the wine I had in mind [the Quincy] was not what he was looking for, but I took the risk introducing him to the Quincy instead.
 He took one bottle that day, and then days later he came back to acquire more I'm told.

 I'm told that the appellation of Quincy was the 2nd appellation in France to be recognized in 1936, second only to Châteauneuf-du-Pape, where many of the vines are over a century old, while some have been more recently planted in the mid-eighties.

 Then jumping into the wine itself, wow, again the mouth-feel is flamboyant, intense aromatics, honey, wet-stone, [the whisper of lemon oil] is followed by a full-bodied, exuberant, dry white wine that must be tasted to be believed.
-I suspect this offering has some aging potential, but why risk it when this wine is drinking ever so nicely right now.
+I suspect this offering has some aging potential, but why to risk it when this wine is drinking ever so nicely right now.